 For even more motivation, just check out this post that talks about the benefits of walking every day.

-14 of the Best Apps That Pay You to Walk
+Best Apps That Pay You to Walk

 This list started out a long time ago with just five apps, and now there are a TON of different apps coming out that promise cash for steps.
 A lot of them aren't good, some of them are great.